stats-ICCAT/iccat.pub.data/README.md

 ## Future extensions
 + [ ] ensure that the explicit external dependency from `dplyr` is really needed
-+ [ ] change the `t1nc.summarise` function to also allow explicitly including / excluding flag data from the stratification (now it's always included)
++ [ ] change the `t1nc.summarise` function to explicitly include / exclude flag data from the stratification (now it's always included)